-The participant or his representative may request to present an appeal through a local-level hearing, a state-level hearing, or both.
-In an attempt to resolve issues at the lowest level possible, offices should encourage participants to request a local hearing first.
-The request for a state or local hearing must be made in writing by the participant or his legal representative.
+The person or his representative may request to present an appeal through a local-level hearing, a state-level hearing, or both.
+In an attempt to resolve issues at the lowest level possible, offices should encourage persons to request a local hearing first.
+The request for a hearing must be made in writing by the person or his legal representative.

-The participant may be represented by anyone he designates.
-If the participant elects to be represented by someone other than a legal representative, he must designate the person in writing.
-If a person, other than a legal representative, states that the participant has designated him as the participant's representative and the participant has not provided written verification to this effect, written designation from the participant regarding the designation must be obtained.
+The person may be represented by anyone he designates.
+If the person elects to be represented by someone other than a legal representative, he must designate the person in writing.
+If a person, other than a legal representative, states that the person has designated him as the person's representative and the person has not provided written verification to this effect, written designation from the person regarding the designation must be obtained.

-The participant has 30 days from the date the appropriate notice is mailed to request either a local or state hearing.
-This 30-day filing period may be extended if the participant can show good cause for not filing within 30 days.
+The person has 30 days from the date the appropriate notice is mailed to request either a local or state hearing.
+This 30-day filing period may be extended if the person can show good cause for not filing within 30 days.

-A hearing will not be scheduled until a written request is received by either the case management agency or state office.
+A State Fair Hearing will not be scheduled until a written request is received by either the case management agency or state office.
 If the written request is not received within the 30 day time period, services will be discontinued.
 If the request is not received in writing within 30 days, a hearing will not be scheduled unless good cause exists as identified in the Administrative Code.